Athens: 1821 Greek Revolution

-In 1822 a Greek insurgency captured the city, but it fell to the Ottomans again in 1826 (though Acropolis held till June 1827).
+In 1822, a Greek insurgency captured the city, but it fell to the Ottomans again in 1826, although the Acropolis held till June 1827.
 Again the ancient monuments suffered badly.
 The Ottoman forces remained in possession until March 1833, when they withdrew.

+Capital of modern Greece

 Following the Greek War of Independence and the establishment of the Greek Kingdom, Athens was chosen to replace Nafplio as the second capital of the newly independent Greek state in 1834, largely because of historical and sentimental reasons.
 At the time, after the extensive destruction it had suffered during the war of independence, it was reduced to a town of about 4,000 people (less than half its earlier population) in a loose swarm of houses along the foot of the Acropolis.
 The first King of Greece, King Otto of Bavaria, commissioned the architects Stamatios Kleanthis and Eduard Schaubert to design a modern city plan fit for the capital of a state.

+The first modern city plan consisted of a triangle defined by the Acropolis, the ancient cemetery of Kerameikos and the new palace of the Bavarian king (now housing the Greek Parliament), so as to highlight the continuity between modern and ancient Athens.
+Neoclassicism, the international style of this epoch, was the architectural style through which Bavarian, French and Greek architects such as Hansen, Klenze, Boulanger or Kaftantzoglou designed the first important public buildings of the new capital.

+In 1896, Athens hosted the first modern Olympic Games.
+In the 1920s a number of Greek refugees, expelled from Asia Minor after the Greco-Turkish War and Population exchange between Greece and Turkey, swelled Athens's population.

+Athens during World War II

+Athens was occupied by the Axis (primarily German soldiers) during World War II and experienced terrible privations during the later years of the war.
+The Great Famine greatly affected the city during the occupation.
+Several resistance organizations were present inside Athens to fight against the occupation, with EAM being the main movement of the Greek Resistance.